 The time-honoured vacancy text has undergone enormous development in recent decades.
 The job market is a ‘buyers market’, especially during a boom.
 In other words: employers must do their utmost to stand out and be seen as attractive in order to attract the right candidates.

 As a result, you see that more and more marketing and communication methods are also applied to the recruitment of new staff.
 The buyer journey has been transformed into the employee journey.
 In addition to company branding, there is also employee branding.
 And USPs are being sought to advertise jobs.
 Yes, the canvas also made its appearance.
 Instead of the value proposition, derived from the business model canvas, the employee value proposition was developed.

 A canvas in which a complete picture is given of everything that the employer has to offer the future employee.
 Not only is your company, organisation, product or service is a brand, you are also an employer brand.
 From the occasional vacancy, HRM and corporate communication departments increasingly develop recruitment campaigns.
-Today, recruitment and selection are seen as an all-embracing communication.
+Today, recruitment and selection are seen as all-embracing communication.

 From the employee journey, it’s a small step to storytelling.
 Make the job the hero in an exciting story.
 What is the purpose of the journey?
 What obstacles will you encounter?
 Feel free to give examples of failures and setbacks.
 That gives your recruitment credibility and authenticity.

 Of course, the story has a happy ending.
 With success for the candidate and the organisation where he or she went on the journey.
 It may sound crazy to look at recruitment this way.
 But say to yourself, wouldn’t you rather read a nice story than a list of job requirements?

 You would rather read a nice story than a list of job requirements?